SandipPalit/Case-Studies/README.md

 * **Case Study: Regression model on Timeline Data**

-If you face any difficulties, feel free to reach out to me on Linkedin.
+If you face any difficulties, feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/sandip-palit/).

+**Thank You..
+Happy Learning!!**